romanjosephgallardo/360-brat-generator/README.md

 - Improved BRAT font (90% stretched text and blurred visual).

 ## Purpose
 Personally, I built this project to familiarize and strengthen the fundamentals of HTML, CSS, and JavaScript.

 On the other hand, the idea was to make customizing BRAT fonts easier without using image editors such as Photoshop or PicsArt.
 This project also serves as a portfolio piece to showcase alongside our other work.
-This project helped me practice clean, interactive design and improve my web development skills.
-I’m looking for ways to enhance the app and grow further as programmer.

 Example usage:
 <br>